amravazzi/HTTPClient/README.md

 Usage
 -----

-Unzip the file and enter its directory
+Unzip or clone the repo and enter its directory

 ```
 $   cd HTTPClient